TeamSparkAI/toolvault/docs/security.md

     - Push-button migration (revert?)

 - For npx/uvx - implement command to get "latest" (use this for pinning and determining if new version avail)
   - Introspect new version (run wrapped in container if deployed server is wrapped) to determine what, if anything, has changed
+  - We can't rely on version information in the MCP server (it's not metadata, it's provided over the protocol at runtime and could change for a malicious server)

+#### Pinning Workflow

+- If a server is unpinned (using @latest), then it essentially has no current version.
+So when pinning, we get the @latest version, store it as the pinned version, then on all subsequent invocations we apply the pinned version.
+This is the simpllest possible standalone pinning solution that adds value (though it does not protect against dynamic server/tool description attacks without the workflow below).

+- We need a pinning workflow where we show the latest version info (from package repo), the serverInfo, and tools with descriptions, for the user to review and approve.
+On approval we store all of the reviewed info (package version, server info, and all tools/details).

+- During server usage we review content for compliance to pinned content (we ensure that serverInfo matches on initialize and we ensure that tool data matches on tools/list).

+- We allow the user to check if a new version of a pinned server is available, and if so, they can start the pinned version upgrade from there.
+We could also periodically check the server repo to see if a new version is available and provide an alert of some kind to notify the user (if so, and auto-update enabled, and no signficant changes, we could auto update the pinned version).

+- For the upgrade, we analyze the new version (meaning we have to run the server and talk to it somehow) to determine if there are changes that need review (serverInfo or tools/descriptions).
+  - If not, we could auto-update or present a push button pinned version update (essentially, server info and tools unchanged).
+  - If there are any differences, we need to provid an alert and a workflow for the user to review the specific changes and approve/disapprove.

 ### Malicious tool description

-- For both serverInfo (initialize response) and tool descriptions (list/tools response)
+- Covers both serverInfo (initialize response) and tool descriptions (list/tools response)
+  - These are dynamic information provided over the protocol and which could change with a malicious server
 - Policies should be able to handle malicous content reasonably well
   - How many of the malicious content filters should just apply all server messages?
 - AI-powered detection (looking for semantic inconsistenty, novel tool poisoning)